Sheohar district

-Sivas used to have a guest house in the Mehsi town of his time, which is still located in the name of Raja Bazar in East Champaran.The district occupies an area of 443 km² and has a population of 656,246 (as of 2011).
+Sivas used to have a guest house in the Mehsi town of his time, which is still located in the name of Raja Bazar in East Champaran.The district occupies an area of 349 km2 and has a population of 656,246 (as of 2011).
 Sheohar is known for its greenery and cleanliness.
 Cadamba and teak are the principal trees of this district.
 Nilgai or blue bull is the regional animal of this area.

 Its name is derived from two words, Shiva(शिव) and Har(हर), these both are names of Lord Shiva, it is named so due to the large number of temples in the city.
 Agriculture is the mainstay.
 It is one of the most flood-affected districts in Bihar, due to over flooding of the Bagmati and Budhi Gandak rivers.
 Devkuli is a holy place popular for ancient temple of Lord Shiva.
 As of 2011 it is the second least populous district of Bihar (out of 39), after Sheikhpura.

 Geography

 Sheohar district occupies an area of 349 km2.
 It is bordered by three districts from north and east Sitamarhi, from west East Champaran and from south Muzaffarpur.
+Belwa Ghat (a panchayat) is sharing bordered by west East Champaran, from where devotees take jal for offer jal at Areraj temple from Bagmati river.
+Belwa Ghat and Indarwa Khurd is most flooded area of Sheohar District.